 Silent Data Collection

-User verifying URL after scanning QR code in marketing campaign
+User verifying URL after scanning QR code before entering sensitive information

 Verifying the URL before interacting is the first line of defense against malicious QR codes.

-How to Create Secure QR Codes: Practical Guide for Companies
+How to Create Secure QR Codes: Practical Guide for Businesses

 Security starts at creation.
-Carelessly generated QR codes are vulnerable from day one.
+QR codes generated carelessly are vulnerable from day one.
 Following a structured process drastically reduces risks.

 Free and unknown generators are risky.
 Some inject intermediate redirects that can be hijacked.
 Others collect data about who scans without transparency.